FCOO/jquery-bootstrap/README.md

     .addRow(  rowContent ); //Add a row dynamically .asModal(  modalOptions ); //Return a bsModal (see below) with the table as content

+    .sortBy( idOrIndex, dir ); //Sort the table by column given by idOrIndex. dir = 'acs' or 'desc'

+    .resetFilterTable(); //Reset previuos filtering (show all rows)

+    .filterTable( rowF, columnF );
+    //Filter the table. rowF (optional) and columnF (optional)
+    //overwrites any filter given by options.rowFilter or columnOptions.filter

 <a name="list"></a>
 ## List